xmtp/xmtp-dot-org/blog/test-add-post-w-github-desktop.md

 **Enable author to create a blog post without using git and CLI**

-Test test test oday's wallet apps are the portal into web3.
+Test test test today's wallet apps are the portal into web3.
 We use them to transact, secure assets, sign into websites with self-sovereign identities, and more, all without usernames and passwords.

 ![](https://blog.xmtp.com/content/images/size/w1460/2022/09/blogPost-2.png)
 <!--truncate-->